dablenparty/.unix/README.md

 ### `boxunbox`

-> [!NOTE]
-> Shameless plug: I have been developing an alternative to GNU `stow` for fun called [`boxunbox`](https://github.com/dablenparty/boxunbox).
+Shameless plug: I have been developing an alternative to GNU `stow` for fun called [`boxunbox`](https://github.com/dablenparty/boxunbox).
 It is designed for my use case, so they are _not_ the same.
 Check it out!

-I no longer use GNU `stow` to manage my dotfiles.
-Instead I use my own tool: `boxunbox`.
-It is a lot like `stow`, but _only symlinks files_.
+The biggest difference is how they handle packages; `stow` just replicates the directory structure with relative links while `boxunbox` allows more fine-grained control over what gets linked where via config files.
+It also uses absolute links by default.
 I found this to be better for my own personal use case.

 Each folder is an individual "package".
 Anything loose or multi-platform (e.g. [`oh-my-posh`](home/zen.omp.toml)) is in the [`home`](home/) package.
 Linking a package is easy; just unbox it: